1QBit solves industry’s most demanding challenges by recasting problems to harness the power of quantum computing.

-Andrew Fursman, CEO – Andrew was a founding partner at Vancouver-based VCC firm Minor Capital, co-founder of Satellogic Nano-Satellites, and co-founder of Cloudtel Communications.
-He studied Economics at the University of Waterloo and Philosophy and Political Science at UBC prior to completing post-graduate programs in Technology Studies at Singularity University and Financial Engineering at Stanford.
+Andrew Fursman, CEO – Andrew leads the strategic vision and the development of partnerships for 1QBit.
+Andrew also is a founding partner at Vancouver-based VCC Minor Capital, co-founder of Satellogic Nano-Satellites, and co-founder of Cloudtel Communications.
+He studied Economics at the University of Waterloo and Philosophy and Political Science at the University of British Columbia prior to completing post-graduate programs in Technology Studies at Singularity University and Financial Engineering at Stanford University.

-Landon Downs, President – Landon was a founding partner at Agentis Capital and Minor Capital.
-He has experience spanning from start-ups and early stage investing to mergers and acquisitions and advising on some of the largest public-private-partnership infrastructure transactions in Canada.
-Throughout his career he’s advised on deploying over $6Bn of capital.
-Landon received a Bachelor of Commerce degree from the University of Victoria, is a CFA Charterholder, and has completed Singularity University’s Executive Program
+Landon Downs, President – Landon is responsible for the leadership of all internal operations and the execution of key partnerships and projects at 1QBit.
+Landon is also a founding partner at Agentis Capital, a boutique financial advisory firm, and Minor Capital.
+He has experience spanning from startups and early-stage investing to mergers and acquisitions and advising on some of the largest public- private-partnership infrastructure transactions in Canada.
+Throughout his career he has advised on the deployment of over $6Bn of capital.
+Landon received a Bachelor of Commerce degree from the University of Victoria, is a CFA charterholder, and has completed Singularity University’s Executive Program.

 Dr. Phil Goddard, Head of Research – Phil is the President of Goddard Consulting.
 Formerly, he worked with The Mathworks as manager of the financial services practice within their North American consulting group and as a Senior Consultant and Application Engineer.
 He holds a PhD in Engineering from the University of Cambridge.